 Since DNA methylation yields a much larger dataset, I did some feature selection before transforming the data matrix.
 I removed all features (CpG sites) with more than 30% “NA” values.
 If you want to go even further with the feature selection at this stage, you can consider filtering the matrix based on differential expression using variance cut-offs or limma.
 You can filter for differential expression between different origin sites, between tumor vs. normal tissue samples, etc.

-The main effort was processing TCGA data, a step that I could only find very scattered documentation for.
-Hope this post helps other beginners trying to work with microRNA and DNA methylation data! :)
+The main effort and largest learning curve was processing TCGA data, a step that I could only find very scattered documentation for.
+I hope this post helps others who are trying to work with microRNA and DNA methylation data for the first time.
+I would love to hear about what you did with this data!

 Here’s a list of resources I referenced for data processing: